blackjetrock/ghidra-6303/README.md

 Ghidra 6303 support and 6303 projects
 =====================================

 There is support for the 6303 processor (as used in Psion organisers as well as other devices) in this repository.
-Put the 6303 directory into your Ghidra Processors directory and the 6303 support should appear when setting up a new project.
+Put the 6303 directory into your Ghidra/Processors directory and the 6303 support should appear when setting up a new project.
 The 'extra' 6303 instructions appear in the disassembly but I haven't added the procedural part so no decompilation will appear.

 Psion Organiser
 ===============